Kyle Larson races to his first Brickyard 400 victory after making late charge | TSN

 Larson races to his first Brickyard 400 victory after making late charge

-INDIANAPOLIS (AP) — Kyle Larson's left Indianapolis in May in the middle of one of the most agonizing days of his racing career.
+INDIANAPOLIS (AP) — Kyle Larson left Indianapolis in May in the middle of one of the most agonizing days of his racing career.

 In his return Sunday, Larson finished one of the most memorable races of his career with one of sports' more revered celebrations — kissing the bricks at Indianapolis Motor Speedway.